ASD-Blueprint/desktop.gov.au/program/engagement/prepare-and-design.md

 - title: Step 6 – Develop a benefit realisation plan for your agency
   body: |
      A benefit realisation plan will support you to identify the recommended path forward in terms of technology and business change.
-By developing your agency’s benefit realisation plan for the blueprint adoption, you will be able to provide a recommended path forward in terms of technology and business change which contains relevant high-level options, costs, benefits, disbeliefs, assumptions and constraints.
+By developing your agency's benefit realisation plan for the blueprint adoption, you will be able to provide a recommended path forward in terms of technology and business change which contains relevant high-level options, costs, benefits, disbeliefs, assumptions and constraints.

-- title: Step 7 - Read key messaging related to where you’re at
+- title: Step 7 - Read key messaging related to where you're at
   body: |
      Review [key messaging](/program/engagement/key-messaging.html) that we have provided which can help you sell the change to various stakeholders in your organisation.
 ---